Questions and answers

 How do I find a tutor?

-Check the list of tutors and contact a tutor offering services for your course.
-If there's no tutor listed for your course, you might want to contact the department or the instructor and see if they know of a senior student who might be available to help.
+Check our list of tutors and contact the tutor offering services for your course.
+If there is no tutor listed for your course, you might want to contact the department or Professor and see if they know of a senior student who might be available to help.
 Some students may also advertise on bulletin boards on-campus or on social media.
 When contacting tutors, be mindful of what personal information you share.